kscavitt/VsixExtensionTest/README.md

 # VsixExtensionTest

 A simple Test of the Community.VisualStudio.Toolkit with Dependency Injection.

-1
+Should load a simple window in Tool called My Tool Window